pieroproietti/penguins-eggs/README.md

 Later, I hope in december, to be able to release a Debian/Ubuntu package.

 ## It's all Folks!
-No need other configurations, penguins-eggs are battery included or better, the live is inside! :-D
+No need other configurations, penguins-eggs are battery included or better, as in the real, the live is inside! :-D

 ## informations
 For other informations, write me.